 - 1. Determination of osmotic potential of plant cell sap by plasmolytic method. - 2.
 To study the effect of two environmental factors (light and humidity) on transpiration by excised twig. - 3.
 Calculation of stomatal index and stomatal frequency of a mesophyte and a xerophyte. - 4.
-Demonstration of Hill reaction. - 5.
-To study the effect of light intensity and bicarbonate concentration on O2 evolution in photosynthesis. - 6.
+To study the effect of light intensity and bicarbonate concentration on O2 evolution in photosynthesis. - 5.
 Comparison of the rate of respiration in any two parts of a plant.